Custom item types

 """

-Given an sdict as implemented above, modify it to better suit
+Given an actual_state dict as implemented above, modify it to

 Implementing this method is optional.